tbody-cfs/hermes-3/docs/sphinx/boundary_conditions.rst

 And here is how the calculated geometric information is used to prepare a pressure source.
 The user inputs a parallel heatflux in :math:`W/m^2`, or Watts per cross-sectional flux tube area.
-This is converted to a pressure flux in :math:`Pa/{m^2s}` by the :math:`2/3` factor, and then converted to a pressure source in :math:`Pa/{m^3s}` by dividing by the length of the heating region :math:`mesh:length_xpt`.
+This is converted to a pressure flux in :math:`Pa/{m^2s}` by the :math:`2/3` factor, and then converted to a pressure source in :math:`Pa/{m^3s}` by dividing by the length of the heating region ``mesh:length_xpt``.
-Note that this assumes a constant cross-sectional area, i.e. :math:`dx = dz = J = 1`.
+Note that this assumes a constant cross-sectional area, i.e. :math:`dx = dz = J = 1` due to the fact this is a 1D simulation.
+Note that ``dz`` is actually :math:`2 \pi` by default, and must be set to 1 in the input file for this particular expression to work.
 If you are imposing a full B-field profile in your 1D simulation, you will need to account for the fact that :math:`J` is no longer constant.
 In order to limit the pressure source to just the region above the X-point, it is multiplied by a Heaviside function which returns 1 upstream of :math:`y=mesh:y\_xpt` and 0 downstream of it.